Exopy/exopy_pulses/docs/source/user_guide/sequence_edition.rst

 .. note::

-    Just like when editing the tasks composing a measure, the button of the left of each item (pulse/sequence) can be used to add new items, move items or delete items.
+    Just like when editing the tasks composing a.measurement, the button of the left of each item (pulse/sequence) can be used to add new items, move items or delete items.